 Arc Flash Protection:

 A protective Device Coordination study provides an organized time-current study of all protective devices from the utility to a device.
 It will provide a comparison of the time it takes a protective device to operate when certain levels of normal or abnormal current pass through them.
-The objective of the study is to determine the characteristics, ratings, and settings of all over current protective devices to insure that all devices at being protected.
+The objective of the study is to determine the characteristics, ratings, and settings of all over current protective devices to insure that all devices are being protected.

 The figure to the left illustrates the time-current characteristic curve for a typical motor showing the motor, the overload, the motor circuit protector, the MCC main breaker, all the way to the Utility Main Breaker.
 The horizontal axis represents the current, and the vertical axis represents the time at which the breaker interrupts the circuit.